Montana Hourly Paycheck Calculator

 How Your Montana Paycheck Works

-Your net equals gross hourly wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions; then minus FICA, federal income tax, and Montana state withholding.
+Your net pay equals gross hourly wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions, then minus FICA, federal income tax, and Montana state withholding.
 Because there’s no municipal wage tax, there’s no city/town withholding line.
-The calculator itemizes hours, rates, taxable wages, all withholdings, deductions, and final take-home.
+The calculator itemizes hours, rates, taxable wages, all withholdings, deductions, and final take-home pay.

 - Inputs: Hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, deductions.